This post may contain affiliate links, view our disclosure policy.

-- 1 teaspoon fresh ginger OR 1/4 teaspoon dried ground ginger
+- 1 teaspoon fresh ginger (or 1/2 teaspoon dried ginger)

 - 2 teaspoons cornstarch

-For the sauce, combine all the ingredients together in a bowl or liquid measuring cup and whisk until smooth.
-Cut the broccoli, carrots, and red bell pepper into small bite-sized chunks making sure that they are all roughly the same size.
+- MAKE THE SAUCE : Combine all the pineapple teriyaki sauce ingredients together in a bowl or liquid measuring cup and whisk until smooth.
+PREPARE THE VEGGIES : Cut the broccoli, carrots, and red bell pepper into small bite-sized chunks making sure that they are all roughly the same size.
 Drain the pineapple chunks remembering to reserve the drained pineapple juice.

 - Heat 2 tablespoons of olive oil in a large 12-inch nonstick skillet over medium-high heat until hot.
 Add the chicken to the hot skillet and let it cook until nicely browned on both sides and cooked through.
 Use a wooden spoon to stir and flip the chicken as it cooks.
 Drain the excess liquid/oil and remove the chicken to a plate and set aside.